z33pX/research-agent/README.md

    ```

 6. **Run the agent:**

    ```bash
    python app.py
    ```

 ## Contributing

-We welcome contributions to enhance this project.
+We welcome contributions to enhance this project, whether it's adding new tools, fixing bugs, or improving documentation.
 Please fork the repository and create a pull request with your improvements.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, allowing for free use, modification, and distribution.
 See the [LICENSE](https://opensource.org/license/mit) file for details.

 ## Contact

 For any questions or suggestions, please contact the project maintainer on [X (Twitter)](https://x.com/dan_schoenbohm).

----